Hae Hae Te Moana River

 The Hae Hae Te Moana River is a river in the Canterbury region of New Zealand.
 It originates in the Four Peaks Range of the Southern Alps, with a North Branch and South Branch merging to the north of Pleasant Valley.
-The river runs south-east to join the Waihi River near Winchester.
-The combined river is called the Temuka River, which flows past Temuka to join the Opihi River shortly before it runs into the Canterbury Bight.
+The river runs south-east to join the Waihī River near Winchester.
+The combined river is called the Temuka River, which flows past Temuka to join the Ōpihi River shortly before it runs into the Canterbury Bight.